Aurorien/Spacedome/README.md

 # Spacedome
 ## Concert dome responsive website.

-A school-project at IT-Högskolan in HTML and CSS.
+A school project in HTML and CSS at IT-Högskolan.